Massachusetts Roads - Boston

 Normally, SCHOOL is on a separate banner, or not there at all.
 What you might notice is that this sign is also on a black square.
 I've seen them on diamonds before, but never squares.

-On Beacon St. WB in the Chestnut Hill area, this is Mass.
-DPW's old font, which makes sense because MA 30 used to jog down Chestnut Hill Ave. to Beacon St. and ride that into Kenmore Square (as in, because this was once a state highway, it makes sense to have a state-spec sign).
+Mass DPW's old font shows up on Beacon St. WB in the Chestnut Hill area, which makes sense because MA 30 used to jog down Chestnut Hill Ave. to Beacon St. and ride that into Kenmore Square (as in, because this was once a state highway, it makes sense to have a state-spec sign).
+The graphical sign, newer but still old, is on Hyde Park Ave.
+SB approaching Glenwood Ave.

 Old embossed square signage in Charlestown, downtown, and Back Bay respectively.
 Most has been replaced by newer flat signage, but not all, including one at Hamilton Coolidge Square.
 Boston loves its squares (aka intersections).

 Public Alleys in Boston are on the half-block between E-W streets in Back Bay's rectangular grid; they are mostly used for parking and sanitation.
-These are off of Massachusetts Avenue, MA 2A.
+These are off of Massachusetts Avenue or "Mass Ave," MA 2A.

 In Allston off of Storrow Drive near Cambridge Street, this building manages to defy gravity for quite a long stretch.
 Maybe an MIT civil engineer designed it?